acflippo/ds_models/anscombe_quartet/README.md

 # anscombe_quartet
-Exploration of Anscombe's Quartet in Python
+Exploration of Anscombe's Quartet in Python with graphs